 The piece de resistance will be the bath itself, of course.
-Whether it’s a Victorian-style roll-top with clawed feet or something sculptural and modern, your choice of baths will set the tone for the whole bathroom.
+Whether it’s a Victorian-style roll-top with clawed feet or something sculptural and modern, your choice of bath will set the tone for the whole bathroom.
 His and hers basins can make an attractive touch in the en suite to a master bedroom, while you might also want to treat yourself to accoutrements such as heated towel racks, sleek slimline radiators, non-fogging mirrors and a conveniently placed shower caddy.
 It’s a good idea to leave enough in your bathroom budget to make sure you can afford attractive finishing touches such as stylish pegs for bathrobes and light switches.

 Eclectic style bathrooms